The Tin Woodman of Oz: Plot summary

+They arrive at the farm of Jinjur, who renews her acquaintance with them and sends to the Emerald City for help.
+Dorothy and Ozma arrive and Ozma restores the travelers to their rightful forms.

-The Tin Woodman, the Scarecrow, Woot, and Polychrome resume their quest and come upon the spot where the Tin Woodman had rusted and find another tin man there.
+The group resumes their quest and come upon the spot where the Tin Woodman had rusted and find another tin man there.
 After they oil his joints, he identifies himself as Captain Fyter, a soldier who courted Nimmie Amee after the Woodman had left her.
 The Wicked Witch of the East had made Fyter's sword do what the Woodman's axe had done—cut off his limbs, which Ku-Klip replaced with tin limbs.
 He does not have a heart either, but this does not bother him.
-However, he can rust, which he does one day during a rainstorm.
-Both woodmen now seek the heart of Nimmie Amee, agreeing to let her choose between them.
+However, he can rust, which he did one day during a rainstorm.
+Both tin men now seek the heart of Nimmie Amee, agreeing to let her choose between them.

 The five come to the dwelling of the tinsmith Ku-Klip where the Tin Woodman talks to himself—that is, to the head of the man (Nick Chopper) he once was.
 The Tin Woodman and the Tin Soldier also find a barrel of assorted body parts that once belonged to each of them, but some, like Captain Fyter's head, are conspicuously missing.
-Ku-Klip reveals that he used Fyter's head and many body parts from each of them (which never decayed) to create his assistant Chopfyt.
-Chopfyt complained about missing an arm until Ku-Klip made him a tin one, and he departed for the east.
+Ku-Klip reveals that he used Fyter's head and many body parts from each of them (which never decayed) to create an assistant whom he named Chopfyt.
+Chopfyt complained about missing an arm until Ku-Klip made him a tin one, and Chopfyt departed for the east.

-The companions leave Ku-Klip and continue east themselves to find Nimmie Amee and find themselves crossing the Invisible Country, where a massive Hip-po-gy-raf helps them across in return for the Scarecrow's straw.
-Reluctantly, he gives it and consents to being stuffed with available hay, which makes his movements awkward.
-They rest for the night at the house of Professor and Mrs. Swynne, pigs whose nine children live in the Emerald City under the care of the Wizard.
+The companions leave Ku-Klip and continue east themselves to find Nimmie Amee at the foot of Mount Munch.

-They leave the Swynnes and arrive at the foot of Mount Munch on the eastern border of the Munchkin Country.
 At its summit is a cottage where a rabbit tells them Nimmie Amee now lives happily.
-The Tin Woodman and Tin Soldier knock and are admitted by Nimmie Amee, who is now married to Chopfyt.
-She refuses to leave her domestic life, even to become Empress of the Winkies (which she would become as the Tin Woodman's wife), saying "All I ask is to be left alone and not be disturbed by visitors."
-The four return to the Emerald City and relate their adventures.
-Woot is allowed free rein to roam where he pleases, Captain Fyter is dispatched by Ozma to guard duty in the Gillikin Country, and the Tin Woodman and Scarecrow return to his palace in the Winkie Country where the story began.
+The Tin Woodman and Tin Soldier find that Nimmie Amee is now married to Chopfyt.
+She refuses to leave her domestic life, even to become Empress of the Winkies.
+The four travelers return to the Emerald City and relate their adventures.